nown1ne/TIL-ishaan/Solidity/Solidity_notes.md

     function getCount() public {      // Public specifies that we can call this function outside the smart contract return count;
     }

+    function getCount() internal {      // Internal specifies that we can call this function only inside the smart contract return count;
+    }

 }
 ```